-The Energy Efficiency Directive (EDD, 2012/27/EU) established binding measures to help the EU reach its target of a 20% gain in energy efficiency by 2020 compared to projected energy use.
-But it is now due for review amid the 2030 climate and energy policy, which could result in more ambitious targets.
-At the October 2014 European Council, Member States agreed to an energy efficiency target of at least 27% by 2030 compared to projections and asked the Commission to review the target by 2020 “having in mind an EU level of 30%”.
-Accordingly, in November 2016, the European Commission (EC) adopted a proposal revising Directive 2012/27/EU as part of a comprehensive “Energy Winter Package” comprising of initiatives focusing also on: energy performance of buildings; renewable energy post-2020; bioenergy sustainability; energy market design; energy governance.
-The proposal sets out a regulatory framework for energy efficiency until 2030 by establishing a binding 30% energy efficiency target at EU level.
+The Energy Efficiency Directive (EED, 2012/27/EU) established binding measures to help the EU reach its initial target of a 20% gain in energy efficiency by 2020 compared to projected energy use.
+October 2014 the Conclusions of the European Council called the Commission to update the target with a 2030 perspective.
+“Accordingly, in November 2016, the European Commission (EC) adopted a proposal revising Directive 2012/27/EU as part of the “Clean Energy Package for All Europeans” comprising of initiatives focusing also on: energy performance of buildings; renewable energy post-2020; energy market design; energy governance, rules for the regulator ACER.
+This brought to a review of the EED in July 2018 that set an indicative target for 2030 at 32.5%.

 Energy Efficiency Targets

-It must be underlined that energy efficiency (reduction in energy used per unit of production) is not the same as reducing absolute energy use.
+Energy efficiency (reduction in energy used per unit of production) is not the same as reducing absolute energy use.

-FuelsEurope wants the EU to adopt a single, cost-effective, long‐term trajectory for carbon abatement.
+FuelsEurope calls the EU to adopt a single, cost-effective, long‐term trajectory for carbon abatement.
 The Commission should seek to avoid overlaps with existing legislation, as these interfere with efforts to find cost-effective, market-driven solutions.